 Since Katrina, the Mansion seems more clearly not haunted now. that’s especially true if you compare it with very evident ghosts at the nearby Ursulines convent, the Beauregard-Keyes House, and so on.

 During our January visit, we enjoyed Haunted History’s evening ghost tour.
-This is one tour that is so well-respected and popular, it has remained in business while many other tours folded.
+This NOLA tour is so well-respected and popular, it remained in business while many other tours folded.

 Haunted History’s guides mix fun, folklore, and carefully-researched history in a two+ hour tour featuring well-known and little-known ghosts in the French Quarter.
 (Visit Haunted History Tours‘ website.)